kentcdodds/es6-todomvc/readme.md

 Because Webpack 2 is currently in beta, there are issues with `peerDependencies`, so you’ll have to use npm version 3 to be able to install the dependencies.

+Running Webpack with `webpack -p` is not showing the warnings about the dead code elimination anymore.
+However, it is working as expected.

 ### Updates

 The ecosystem moves fast.
 So this section of the README will be dedicated to tracking changes in the ecosystem so you